 Sometimes you don’t need to communicate in words when you’re commenting on a Trello card.
 With emoji reactions, you can easily communicate your thoughts with a quick emoji on someone’s comment.
 To add a reaction to a comment, just click the emoji icon beneath the comment and select an emoji.
 Or, click an emoji that has already been added to reinforce the feels.

 Drag Board To Scroll

 Scrolling horizontally can be a pain.
 To make this easier, we added the ability to drag a board to scroll.
 Just find an open place on the board, click and hold, and drag left or right to scroll the board.
-That's much easier than finding a scrollbar and dragging it around.
+That's much easier than finding a scrollbar and dragging it across.

 Bulk List Actions